jonathanstowe/Audio-Libshout/Documentation.md

 This will send the [Buf](Buf) of unsigned chars ([uint8](uint8),) to the server.
 The buffer must contain data encoded as per that set for `format` (i.e. either `Ogg` or `MP3` ) If there is a problem sending the data to the server then a [X::ShoutError](X::ShoutError) will be thrown.
 If `open` has not already been called it will be called for you and this may also throw an exception.
 The data will be sent immediately so `sync` should be called between each attempt to send or an exception may be thrown indicating that the server is busy.

 The second multi variant is intended to make interoperation with other libraries which may return encoded data in a `CArray`.
 The third is similar but accepts an `Array` of two elements the first being a `CArray[uint8]` and the second an `Int` which is the number of bytes in the array, this reflects the return value of the `encode` methods of [Audio::Encode::LameMP3](Audio::Encode::LameMP3) with the `:raw` adverb.
-This is intended to reduce the marshalling required when there is no need to have the data in perl space.
+This is intended to reduce the marshalling required when there is no need to have the data in Raku space.

 If you don't want to be concerned with the synchronisation issues then you should consider the asynchronous interface provided by `send-channel`.